-Child shyness reveals itself when someone talks to the child, or when attention is focused on them whether in a pleasant manner, as on their own birthday, or in less amusing situations.
+Child shyness reveals itself when someone talks to the child, or when focus attention on them; whether in a pleasant manner, as on their own birthday, or in less amusing situations.
 A nursery teacher can spot a child’s shyness when they are asked to talk in front of their classmates.
 The child might get sweaty or suffer from some stomachaches which are signs that a teacher might notice.
 Shy children might also avoid playing with their peers, never engage in conversations, and turn away from new, unfamiliar faces or situations no matter how pleasant they are.

 According to psychologists, shyness is a psychological problem that exists on the same continuum where emotional tensions do, and it can be addressed in different ways once the causes are identified.
 Shyness can be traced back to a range of reasons, and physical problems that affect the child’s appearance make up most of them.
-Other common reasons are related to the children’s upbringing like their heavy reliance on others, being granted little or no opportunity to express their desires, criticizing them in the presence of peers or strangers, or other reasons related to family breakdowns.
+Other common reasons related to the children’s upbringing like their heavy reliance on others, granted little or no opportunity to express their desires, criticizing them in the presence of peers or strangers, or other reasons related to family breakdowns.

 Psychologists warn that neglecting the early treatment of shyness can lead to some serious complications like the child’s loss of ability to adapt later in the school.
-That might, in turn, lead to difficulties related to academic achievement which would start as minor personal disorders that can mount up to depression.
-Moreover, some psychological studies have shown that difficulties with reading, writing and/or math are mainly caused by shyness and the child’s low self-esteem.
+That might, in turn, lead to difficulties related to academic achievement; which would start as minor personal disorders that can mount up to depression.
+Moreover, some psychological studies have shown that difficulties with reading, writing and/or math caused by shyness and the child’s low self-esteem.

 At ‘Little Academy Nursery’, our teachers work hard to get all the children involved in team games.
 We also run “discussion time” for them to open up and talk about themselves or anything they wish to share; which should help greatly with their shyness.